📊 Calculator 🛡️ VN Trust 🔍 VIN Check 📍 States

 EV Tax Credit FAQ

-How much is the federal EV tax credit in 2025? +
+Is there still a federal EV tax credit in 2026? +

-What income limits apply to the new EV credit? +
+What income limits applied to the old federal EV credit? +

-For new EVs, the AGI income caps are: $150,000 for single filers, $225,000 for head of household filers, and $300,000 for married couples filing jointly.
-The IRS uses either your current or prior-year AGI — whichever is lower — to determine eligibility.
+Before it expired, the AGI income caps were: $150,000 for single filers, $225,000 for head of household filers, and $300,000 for married couples filing jointly.
+These limits no longer apply to any current purchase since the credit itself has expired — shown here for historical reference.

-What are the MSRP limits for the EV credit? +
+What were the MSRP limits for the old EV credit? +

-The vehicle's Manufacturer's Suggested Retail Price (MSRP) must not exceed: $55,000 for sedans, wagons, and cars; $80,000 for SUVs, crossovers, vans, and pickup trucks.
-Vehicles priced above these limits are not eligible for the federal credit regardless of income.
+The vehicle's Manufacturer's Suggested Retail Price (MSRP) could not exceed: $55,000 for sedans, wagons, and cars; $80,000 for SUVs, crossovers, vans, and pickup trucks.
+This applied to the federal credit only, which is no longer active — your state's rebate may have its own separate price cap, listed on your state's page.

-Can I use the EV tax credit as a point-of-sale discount? +
+Can I still use the EV tax credit as a point-of-sale discount? +

-Are state EV rebates separate from the federal tax credit? +
+Are state EV rebates separate from the federal credit? +

 Yes.
-State rebates, credits, and exemptions are entirely separate from the federal IRA credit and can be stacked on top of it.
-California, Colorado, Massachusetts, Illinois, and Maryland offer some of the most generous state-level incentives.
+State rebates, credits, and exemptions are separate programs from the (now-expired) federal credit and were generally stackable with it while it existed.
+California, Colorado, Massachusetts, Illinois, and Maryland offer some of the more meaningful state-level incentives still active in 2026.
 Check your state's page on this site for a detailed breakdown.

-What qualifies as a "used EV" under the IRS rules? +
+What qualified as a "used EV" under the old federal credit? +

-A qualifying used EV must: be at least 2 model years old at time of purchase, be purchased from a licensed dealer (not a private seller), have a sale price of $25,000 or less, and be the first time the vehicle is being sold under the used credit.
-The buyer income limits are lower for used EVs: $75,000 single, $112,500 head of household, $150,000 married.
+A qualifying used EV had to: be at least 2 model years old at time of purchase, be purchased from a licensed dealer (not a private seller), have a sale price of $25,000 or less, and be the first resale under the used credit.
+Buyer income limits were lower for used EVs: $75,000 single, $112,500 head of household, $150,000 married.
+This is historical — the credit expired Oct 1, 2025.

-Do leased EVs qualify for the tax credit? +
+Do leased EVs still get a tax credit? +